Guidelines for Preventing Falls

 - In 2015, falls among older adults cost the U.S. healthcare system almost $50 billion.

 - More than 95% of hip fractures are caused by falling.
 About three-quarters of all hip fractures occur in women.

 - The majority of hip fracture patients will not make a full recovery.
-Many will require nursing home admission or be dependent upon a cane or a walker.
-Some hip fracture patients will die within one year of the fall.
+Many will require nursing home admission or be dependent upon a cane or walker.

-Many things can put you at higher risk for a fall, such as certain medical conditions or poor dietary habits.
+Many things can put you at higher risk for a fall, including certain medical conditions and poor dietary habits.

 Medical Risk Factors

-- Cardiac arrhythmias (irregular heartbeat), blood pressure fluctuation
+- Cardiac arrhythmias (irregular heartbeat) and blood pressure problems

-- Neurologic conditions, stroke, Parkinson's disease, multiple sclerosis
+- Neurologic conditions, stroke, Parkinson's disease, and multiple sclerosis

 - Urinary and bladder dysfunction